Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

-\begin{definition} One can glue $k$-affinoid spaces, as in algebraic geometry.
-A \emph{$k$-analytic space} is defined as a locally ringed space which locally is equivalent to a $k$-affinoid space.
+\begin{definition} A \emph{$k$-analytic space} is defined as a locally ringed space which locally is equivalent to a $k$-affinoid space.
 We denote by $\An_k$ the category of $k$-analytic spaces and morphisms between these. \end{definition}

-One then is able to globalize most of the previous notions, in particular it is possible to give a global definition of the relative interior of a morphism between $k$-analytic spaces.
+One is then able to globalize most of the previous notions, in particular it is possible to give a global definition of the relative interior of a morphism between $k$-analytic spaces.
 We refer the reader to \cite{berkovich1993etale}, \cite{conrad2008several} and \cite{bosch2005lectures} for a more detailed exposition on rigid geometry, from different points of view.